SingleBamboo/Learngit/readme.txt

-git is a vesion control system. git is a fres software.
+git is a distributed vesion control system. git is a fres software distributed under the GPL.